uabrc/uabrc.github.io/docs/account_management/cheaha_account.md

 ## What can I do with my account?

-Research Computing offers services addressing a wide range of needs for researchers at UAB, including students, staff, and faculty, as well as for both labs and research cores.
+Research Computing offers services addressing a wide range of needs for researchers at UAB, including students, staff, and faculty, as well as for both Labs and research cores.

 ### For Students, Staff, and Faculty